sararosecran/NIRCam-mosaic-images/README.md

 Documenting NIRCam Mosaics

-Initial_tests.pdf
+Initial_tests.pdf:
 Here is a technical description of initial tests used to understand if/how IMCOM is useful for our purposes.

-IMCOM_TESTS
+IMCOM_TESTS:
 Directory contains updated description of IMCOM tests.

-Simulated_Images_Tests
+Simulated_Images_Tests:
-Contains tests used on images created by Christopher.
+Directory contains tests used on images created by Christopher.